ombre42/robotframework-sudslibrary/README.txt

 Introduction
 ------------
+SudsLibrary is a library for functional testing of SOAP-based web services.
+SudsLibrary is based on Suds, a dynamic SOAP 1.1 client.
 This library is in a beta development stage.

 See the `Keyword Documentation`_ for more information about using the library.